TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

 ## DESCRIPTION

-The imgadm tool allows you to interact with virtual images on a SmartOS system. virtual images (also sometimes referred to as 'datasets') are snapshots of pre- installed virtual machines which are preppared for generic and repeated deployments.
+The imgadm tool allows you to interact with virtual images on a SmartOS system. virtual images (also sometimes referred to as 'datasets') are snapshots of pre-installed virtual machines which are preppared for generic and repeated deployments.

 Virtual Images are made up of two primary components: A compressed ZFS snapshot, and a manifest which describes the contents of that file.
 A ZFS snapshot may be of either a ZFS filesystem, or a ZFS zvol, which correspond to both OS-level and HVM-level virtual machine types (Joyent and KVM brands).
 The manifest is a JSON serialized description

 The primary reference for an Image is its UUID.
 Most commands operate on Images by UUID.
 In SmartOS, there are bash tab-completion rules which are included by